vyklimavicius/CS/CS50(full).md

   -0-------------------------------------------------------------------------------------------2^64-1 //unsigned

+ Overflow and Underflow: If you try to put a value larger than the maximum value of accepted integer or a value smaller than the minimum value, then you will get an Overflow in the case of the maximum value or an Underflow in the case of the minimum.
+The CPU will just skip back to the minimum number or the maximum number, which is usually not what you want.
+It's an important concept to be aware of.

  - Two's complement:
  Two's complement is a mathematical operation on binary numbers, and is an example of a radix complement.
 It is used in computing as a method of signed number representation.